feathers-plus/docs/source/v1/feathers-vuex/component.md

 </feathers-vuex-data>
 ```

-### Fetch data from the API and the same data from the getter.
+### Fetch data from the API and the same data from the Vuex store

 This example fetches data from the API server because a query was provided.
 Internally, this same `query` is used for both the `find` action and the `find` getter.
 Read other examples to see how to use distinct queries.
 Be aware that if you use pagination directives like `$skip` or `$limit`, you must use two queries to get the records you desire.